Amar Desh: Legal disputes

 The Observatory for the Protection of Human Rights Defenders and other organisations have said that the Awami League government has conducted "judicial harassment" against Mahmudur Rahman and his paper.
 In 2010, Reporters Without Borders said that the Awami League party was "clearly unable to tolerate criticism from this opposition newspaper."
 In 2013, the Committee to Protect Journalists issued a statement expressing concern about "the official harassment" of Amar Desh.

 The Awami League party revoked the license of Amar Desh on 1 June 2010.
-The Bangladesh Police arrested its editor Mahmudur Rahman and using police force closed down Amar Desh.
+The Bangladesh Police arrested its editor, Mahmudur Rahman, and using police force closed down Amar Desh.
 The High Court later reversed the government after 10 days, and Amar Desh was allowed to continue publication.
 Later, the Appellate Division denied the appeal.
 However, the Supreme Court sentenced Rahman to prison for contempt for a 10 May Amar Desh article, headlined, "Farce in the name of independent justice," for which he served 9 months, 17 days.
-The reporter Oliullah Noman was also sentenced to one month in prison and an additional Tk 10,000 or 1 more week prison.
+The reporter Oliullah Noman was also sentenced to one month in prison and an additional Tk 10,000 or 1 more week in prison.
 Noman said, "Though I have no idea about what was wrong with the report, I was jailed."
-Hashmat Ali, the publisher, was fined Tk 10,000 or 1 week prison.
+Hashmat Ali, the publisher, was fined Tk 10,000 or 1 week in prison.

 On 11 April 2013, Bangladesh police again closed down the Amar Desh newspaper after Rahman's arrest for publishing materials from the Skype conversations, but the Amar Desh was able to distribute a limited edition for the next three days in Dhaka, which led to a government raid on The Daily Sangram.
 Magistrate Nasrin Sultana filed a suit against Sangram's publisher and editor Abul Asad Saturday for printing issues of Amar Desh.
 In Bangladesh, the Printing Presses and Publications Act of 1973 requires the printing of newspapers to be registered, and the government had sealed Amar Desh's printing office.
 Police searched the premises of Sangram in the late evening and confiscated over 6,000 copies of the Amar Desh and then arrested 19 workers.
 The court sent the printers directly to jail and denied their petitions for a remand and bail.
 Rahman's mother is the acting head at Amar Desh in Rahman's absence.
 Information Minister Hasanul Haq Inu said Amar Desh could resume printing from another site once it had an order from Dhaka's magistrate.

-According to Amnesty International, over 50 cases have been filed against Amar Desh, Mahmudur Rahman and the staff.
+According to Amnesty International, over 50 cases have been filed against Amar Desh, Mahmudur Rahman, and the staff.
 Among them are: